siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 $$

 This preserves source-free turning identically.
 But preservation is not enough.
-Transport must also propagate as a bounded wave.
+The transport must also carry energy from one region into another in a bounded way.

 Take a transverse plane-wave mode